West Windsor, New Jersey: History

 Grover's Mill in West Windsor was the site Orson Welles chose for the Martian invasion in his infamous 1938 radio broadcast of The War of the Worlds.

-During the later part of the 20th century the township underwent dramatic changes, driven mainly by a major boom in new housing developments.
+During the later part of the 20th century, the township underwent dramatic changes, driven mainly by a major boom in new housing developments.
 For generations, West Windsor had existed mostly as a sparsely populated agricultural community according to a 1999 article in The New York Times, the township "has grown into a sprawl of expensive houses in carefully groomed developments, and home to nearly 20,000 people", since the 1970s.

-The West Windsor post office was found to be infected with anthrax during the anthrax attacks in 2001–2002.
+The West Windsor post office was found to be infected with anthrax during the 2001 anthrax attacks.

 In April 2002, a memorial was dedicated to the seven residents of West Windsor who died in the September 11 terrorist attacks.

 In October 2019, the Historical Society of West Windsor published an online museum exploring the history of West Windsor.

 Geography

 According to the United States Census Bureau, the township had a total area of 26.25 square miles (68.00 km2), including 25.55 square miles (66.17 km2) of land and 0.71 square miles (1.83 km2) of water (2.69%).

-Princeton Junction (with a 2010 Census population of 2,465) is an unincorporated community and census-designated place located within West Windsor.
+Princeton Junction (with a 2020 Census population of 2,475) is an unincorporated community and census-designated place located within West Windsor.
 Other unincorporated communities in the township include Berrien City, Dutch Neck, Edinburg, Grover's Mill, Millstone, Penns Neck, Port Mercer, Post Corner, and Princeton Ivy East.

-The township borders the municipalities of East Windsor, Hamilton Township, Lawrence Township, Princeton and Robbinsville Township in Mercer County; and Plainsboro Township in Middlesex County.
+The township borders the municipalities of East Windsor, Hamilton, Lawrence Township, Princeton and Robbinsville in Mercer County; and Plainsboro in Middlesex County.

 The Howard Hughes Corporation has proposed redevelopment of a 653 acres tract of land bounded by the Northeast Corridor train line, Route 1, and Quakerbridge Road, which includes land once owned by American Cyanamid and last used up until 2002 as an agricultural research facility by BASF; in of 2017 a plan was proposed to create mixed-use development that would include 2,000 residences along with 1300000 sqft of retail and commercial space on the site, which is currently zoned for commercial use.
 The local school district has developed a report identifying significant potential growth in the number of students enrolling from this and other residential development in both West Windsor and Plainsboro.
 In 2019, Atlantic Realty purchased the property, and in November 2020 they and the township reached an agreement to restrict the tract to non-residential use and convert it to warehouse space.
 The West Windsor Planning Board granted approval to build 5.5 million square feet of warehouse space (called "Bridge Point 8") on June 29, 2022."